esuomi/git-revisions/README.md

 ### 1. Configure the plugin

-Simply add the plugin to your `:plugins` vector:
+Add the plugin to your `:plugins` vector:
 ```clojure
 :plugins [[fi.polycode/lein-git-revisions "LATEST"]
           ...]